 To Have No Illusions And Still Hold The Inner Flame

 It’s easy to be a naive idealist.
 It’s easy to be a cynical realist.
 But it’s quite another thing to have no illusions and still hold the inner flame.

 “If we could see through all our projections down to the last traces, our personality would be extended to cosmic dimensions….”

-I have read Jung but never the works of the Jungian analyst and writer he thought to have surpassed him in insight.
-This is something i intend to remedy starting next book.
+I have read Jung, but never the works of the Jungian analyst and writer he said was better.
+It is something i intend to remedy starting the next book.
 Seriously, how profound are even the above tiny take-outs from the dozens of books by Marie-Louise von Franz?
-A Triple Capricorn – Sun, Mars and Mercury – she spent her whole life writing, studying, counseling and thinking.
+A Triple Capricorn – Sun, Mars, and Mercury – she spent her whole life writing, studying, counseling, and thinking.